PublicSoftTools

 Discount Calculation Formulas

-Two types of discount are used in retail and business contexts: percentage off and fixed amount off.
-The formulas differ slightly but both are straightforward.
+Two types of discount appear in retail and business contexts: percentage off and fixed amount off.
+The formulas differ slightly but both are straightforward:

 How to Use the Price Discount Calculator